denisbubutanu/JavaScript-Projects/numeral-roman-converter/improved/README.md

 ## How to run?

 Using GitHub Pages, the following link should allow you to see the code in action: https://denisbubutanu.github.io/JavaScript-Projects/numeral-roman-converter/improved/index.html

+Note, this implementation should look exactly like the original version.
+It should also give the same answer as the original version.